pzaino/thecrowler/CONTRIBUTING.md

 ### Does the CROWler project and team assume any liability for the code I contribute?

-No, the CROWler project and team do not assume any liability for the code you
+No, the CROWler project and team do not assume any liability for the code you submit.
+By contributing to the CROWler project, you agree that you are solely responsible for your contributions and that the CROWler project and team are not liable for any issues that may arise from your contributions.

 ### Can I contribute to the CROWler project if I am not a developer?